 - Medicine to treat an infection (including chloramphenicol, erythromycin, itraconazole, ketoconazole, sulfamethoxazole/trimethoprim)

 - Medicine to treat mental health problems (including clozapine, haloperidol, olanzapine, pimozide, ziprasidone)

 - Phenothiazine medicine (including chlorpromazine, perphenazine, promethazine, prochlorperazine, thioridazine)

 - Protease inhibitor medicine to treat HIV infection

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant.
-If you are not trying to get pregnant, use a method of contraception other than birth control pills.
+Birth control pills may not work as well to prevent pregnancy when used with Parlodel®.
+Use another form of birth control (including condoms or spermicide) along with your pills.
 Tell your doctor right away if you think you have become pregnant while using the medicine.

 - Tell your doctor if you have kidney disease, liver disease, heart or blood vessel disease, high or low blood pressure, lung disease, stomach ulcers or bleeding, or a history of heart attack, stroke, seizures, or mental health problems.
 Tell your doctor if you have galactose intolerance, lactase deficiency, or glucose-galactose malabsorption.

 - This medicine may cause the following problems:

 - This medicine may make you dizzy or drowsy.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Stand or sit up slowly if you are dizzy.
 This is more likely to happen when you first start taking this medicine, if your dose is increased, or if you drink alcohol.